terrylockett/amethyst-no-neck-pain/README.md

 ## Usage

-Drop the file in `~/Library/Application Support/Amethyst/Layouts/`
+- Copy `no-neck-pain.js` into `~/Library/Application Support/Amethyst/Layouts/`
-add the layout in Amethyst preferences
+- Add the layout in Amethyst preferences.
+- Use `Custom layout command` 1 & 2 to shrink and expand the window.